NumPy Notebook

 df = pd.DataFrame(mat, columns=['amount', 'duration_mins'])

-# Apply NumPy function to a Pandas column
+# Apply a NumPy function to a Pandas column

 df['log_amount'] = np.log(df['amount'])